freedomofpress/securedrop-docs/docs/journalist/journalist.rst

 with the platform: logging in securely, viewing documents, editing documents, and interacting with sources.

-Journalists will use the *SecureDrop Workstation* laptop to read, print, and otherwise prepare documents for publication.
+Journalists will use the *Journalist Workstation* to read, print, and otherwise prepare documents for publication.
 Apart from those deliberately published, decrypted documents are never opened in an environment with direct access to the Internet